Integrations

 Email layouts

-Here's an example of a transactional email we send at Knock, complete with the template content merged into the layout.
-The area shaded in green is the template.
-The area shaded in blue is the layout.
+Here's an example of a transactional email we send at Knock, with the template content merged into the layout.
+Green is the template, blue is the layout.

 An example of a layout and template within an email notification